Young Henrys, Sydney, New South Wales

 Over the past five years, the number of craft breweries in Australia has doubled from around 200 to 400, creating an industry worth approximately $400 million a year.
 One of the hotspots of this craft-beer revolution is Sydney’s inner west – an area that includes the suburbs of Newtown, Marrickville and Camperdown (all of which are easily reachable via train or bus).
 It’s a heady revolution that might not be obvious to the casual visitor, as many of the craft breweries are tucked away in obscure back alleys and laneways.
 However, as you stroll ever closer to venues such as Young Henrys in Newtown, you’ll detect a happy buzz in the surrounding suburban streets.
 That’s the sound of drinkers taste-testing their way through distinctive beers such as the Real Ale – an Aussie twist on an English classic that’s so good it took out the gold medal at the UK’s 2014 International Real Ale Festival.
 The brewery also turns out seasonal specials such as a Winter Hop Ale and Mulberia (a cheeky take on a sour fruit beer).
 And while Young Henrys might be squirrelled away from the busy thoroughfares of Enmore Road and King Street, it didn’t stop the American band Hanson from dropping in recently.
 MMMbeer!

-So what’s it like to visit one of these neighbourhood microbreweries?
-They’re popular because of their welcoming, casual vibe.
-At Wayward, which recently extended its trading days to include Mondays, there’s a wall dedicated to photos of the dogs that regularly visit the brewery with their owners, and vintage furniture that makes the community hub feel like an extension of your lounge room.
+Wayward Brewing Company draws in patrons with a welcoming, casual vibe.
+Their beer hall in Camperdown features a wall dedicated to photos of the dogs that regularly visit the brewery with their owners, and vintage furniture that makes the space feel like an extension of your lounge room.
 The taps might be pouring exotic creations such as a passionfruit and yuzu sour beer (Passion of the Puss), while patrons happily play games of giant Jenga and munch on the free popcorn handed out at the bar.